Frequently asked questions

 Are the dives guided?

-Yes, all our dives are guided by a professionally qualified dive guide or Instructor (unless arranged in advance).
+Yes, all our dives are guided by a professionally qualified Dive Master or Instructor (unless arranged in advance).
 We have the friendliest and most experienced dive guides on the island.
-Eric has been diving around Rarotonga for over 30 years!

 What are we likely to see?

 Well, that depends on the critters on the day!
-We can usually guarantee an abundance of beautiful reef fish, the occasional octopus, turtle, whitetip reef shark, spotted eagleray and pelagic such as tuna.
-With visibility upwards of 30m, you don’t usually miss anything sneaking up behind you!
+We can usually guarantee an abundance of beautiful reef fish, and the occasional octopus, turtle, whitetip reef shark, spotted eagle ray and pelagic fish such as tuna.
+With visibility often upwards of 30 m, you do not usually risk anything sneaking up on you!

 When do you go out?